- Make sure the scene is safe before proceeding.

 - Do not leave the patient alone.
 Get someone else to call for help or retrieve an AED.

 - In the event that there are no other individuals in your vicinity, proceed by checking the patient’s pulse and breathing while simultaneously contacting help.
-(The AHA points out that mobile phone now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)
+(The ILCOR points out that mobile phones now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)

-- Place the heel of one hand on the lower part of the sternum in the middle of the chest .
+- The heel of one hand should rest on the lower half of the sternum .

-- Keep your arms straight and press down with both arms .
-The prescribed compressions should be 2 inches into the person’s chest, at around 100 to 120 compressions per minute.
+- Straighten your arms and press down .
+Each compression should reach 2 to 2.4″ (5 to 6 cm) into the patient’s chest, with a rate of 100 to 120 compressions per minute.

-b.
-Place your index and middle fingers on the person’s lower jaw and lift.
+Lift the jaw with your index and middle fingers on the lower jaw.